2017-18 Annual VET Investment Plan

 Key changes in 2017-18

 While key features and programs of the Plan remain much the same, 2017-18 will see maintenance on the dual emphasis of advancing the skills of Queenslanders and embedding quality in all aspects of the VET system in the state.

-Building on the important and effective measures introduced in 2016-17, the Department of Education and Training will further tighten pre-qualified supplier application requirements to raise the bar on quality through more robust assessment of financial viability and compliance history in 2017-18.
+Building on the important and effective measures introduced in 2016-17, the department will further tighten pre-qualified supplier application requirements to raise the bar on quality through more robust assessment of financial viability and compliance history in 2017-18.
 These measures seek to ensure quality VET services are delivered in Queensland, students' best interests are protected, and public funds are used appropriately.